millejoh/emacs-ipython-notebook/README.rst

   --- or **E**\ IN **I**\ s not only for **N**\ otebooks.

-.. note:: The code, so far, has been stable enough for day to day work, but
+.. note:: The code has been stable enough for my day to day work, but there are
-          there are no guarantees for the safety for your notebook data.
-Please make sure you backup, and backup often!
+          no guarantees for the safety for your notebook data.
+Please make sure that you backup and backup often!

 .. |build-status|
    image:: https://secure.travis-ci.org/millejoh/emacs-ipython-notebook.png